omeka/omeka-s-enduser/docs/modules/scripto/index.md

 For each user, there will be a table with a row for every edit they have made to a piece of media.
 The columns are:

-- Revision, with a timestamp which links to that revision;
+- Revision, with a timestamp which links to that revision
-- Media #, with a link to the media;
+- Media #, with a link to the media
-- Type;
+- Type
-- Item, which links to the item *in Scripto*;
+- Item, which links to the item in Scripto
-- Project with which the item is associated;
+- Project with which the item is associated
-- Size of the edit;
+- Size of the edit
 - Comment, if any.

 ## Public and admin views